Volt-Soft/Stellar-Engine/README.md

 A game engine in pure C made with OpenGL and SDL.

-## Game Design Document
+## Engine Document

-See the [Game Design Document](./GDD.md) for more  details and understanding.
-For the engine, see [ENGINE.md](./ENGINE.md)
+See [ENGINE.md](./ENGINE.md) for further reading (French).

 ## Development

-This game is still in design.
-Nothing is made, and advancement is only done on the GDD.
+The Engine is still in design phase, but I started it's development alongside design.

 ## License